gourmet/knp-menu/README.md

 ## Usage

 It's fairly simple.
-The concept is you 'get' a menu, and you `addChild` to it from anywhere at anytime at the controller or view layer.
+The concept is you `get` a menu, and you `addChild` to it from anywhere at anytime at the controller or view layer.
 At the view layer, you can also render any defined menu.

 ### Get a menu